MY FIRST DIARY

 My seventh birthday had finally arrived.
 Mem and Mom went back and forth as to whether we should have a party or not.
 I didn’t have many friends, so it would be mostly family, which seemed weird to me since I didn’t have many of those either.
 But in the end, they decided that a small party was better than no party at all.

-On the day of, while I was blowing up the balloons, Mom was whispering to Mem in French about how unhappy she was that Mick’s two sisters were coming.
+On the day of, while I blew up the balloons at the kitchen table, Mere Germaine hid the rat poison under the kitchen sink.
+Mom was whispering to Mem in French about how unhappy she was that Mick’s two sisters were coming.

 “I want them all out of her life,” Mom told Mem.
 “It’s not that easy,” Mem responded.
 “With Mere Germaine living rent-free from Samir right now.”
 Mom reminded Mem that Mere Germaine didn’t want any of them in my life either.
 Rats and all, Mere Germaine wanted to come back and live with us.
 I wanted her to live with us too.